Anne Perry-Uhlman FAM

 The Art Museum has a rich variety of works by locally known artists as well as internationally recognized names.
 Artists include Fayette native Jimmy Lee Sudduth; Rev. Benjamin F. Perkins; Fred Webster of Berry; Sybil Gibson of Jasper; Jessi LaVon of central Alabama; Wanda Teel of north Alabama; Moses T and Doug Odom of south Alabama; Margarette Scruggs of Walker county, and Lois Wilson.
 Other folk and mainstream 20th-century American artists are also represented.

-The Fayette Art Museum and the City of Fayette were honored in 1999 when National Geographic flagged the museum as a regional attraction.
+The Fayette Art Museum and the City of Fayette were recognized as a regional attraction in 1999 when National Geographic highlighted the Museum in its Traveler magazine.

 Fayette Art Museum is open Monday through Friday, 9 am – 12 pm and 1 – 4 pm and by appointment for group tours at other times.
 All events at the Fayette Art Museum are Free and open to the public.
 For more information or questions please contact Anne Perry-Uhlman, FAM Director/Curator at 205-932-8727 or email firstname.lastname@example.org or visit the website.